PTB-M4D/PyDynamic/docs/CONTRIBUTING.md

 The HTML pages are in docs/_build.
 ```

-After that you can open the file ./docs/_build/index.html relative to the project's
+After that, you can open the file ./docs/_build/index.html relative to the project's
 root with your favourite browser.
 Simply re-execute the above command after each
 change to the docstrings to update your local version of the documentation.